It’s the question you secretly dread:

 From a communication point of view, your tagline is a description of what your blog is about and what it offers, stripped down to the essence.

 The first draft of your tagline should be short, descriptive, and clear.
-Once you have the concept, you can play with the words to make it a little slicker, or add more personality.
+Once you have the concept, you can play with it, adding power words to make it a little slicker, or add more personality.

 Reference these key messages: